tomqingo/tomqingo.github.io/_pages/about.md

 Research Project
 -----
 + Generalized random feature approximation for kernel and its application, Mar.
-2020 - D
+2020 - Dec.
+2021
   + Extended random Fourier features to non positive definite kernels or non stationary kernels.
   + Utilized orthogonality to generalized random Fourier features and theoretically examined the unbiasedness as well as deduced the reduced variance.
   + Conducted experimental evaluation on the approximation error as well as the performance in SVM and SVR tasks.